8000 Batten Arts and Letters Building

 Fellowships, assistantships, tuition grants, and small research grants may be available.
 Departmental funds may affect fellowship and assistantship amounts.
 The establishment of student need and academic promise also affect some grant amounts.
 The application deadline is February 15.
 International students must pass the SPEAK test (or an equivalent) of spoken English to become eligible for teaching assistantships.

 Two courses of study are available.
 One is a 30-credit program capped by written comprehensive examinations in two general fields and an oral examination.
 The other is a 30-credit program, comprising 24 hours of course work, a thesis for which students earn six credits (HIST 698-HIST 699) on a pass/fail basis, and an oral examination.
 Either alternative leads to an M.A. in history.

 All candidates for the M.A. in history must meet the general graduate degree requirements established for the University.
 In addition, all students must complete HIST 600 during their first year in the program.
 No more than nine of the required 30 hours may be earned in 500-level courses.
 Students are permitted a maximum of six credits in other departments offering graduate courses if the work is germane to their historical studies; prior approval of the graduate program director is required.
 Students who have received two grades of C+ or below will be indefinitely suspended from the program.
 Those students whose grade point average falls below 3.00 will be subject to the University’s probation/suspension policy.

 Students pursuing the examination option must take course work as follows:

 Elective courses can be at the 500, 600, or 700 level.

 Students choose two fields of concentration for the Examination Option, which will conform to the expertise of two of the three committee members who constitute the student’s exam committee.
-The fields can be tailored to the following geographic areas: North America, Europe, Russia, Latin America, Asia, or Africa.
+The fields can be tailored to the geographical areas, topical interests, or other fields of study in consultation with the exam committee.